anywhere-fitness-2-bw-ft/back-end/README.md

 [POST] /auth/login - Log In

 The username must exist and the password must match.
-Logging in will grant a token.
+Logging in will create a token.

 # /api/users
-[GET] /api/users - gets all users
+[GET] /api/users - Retrieves all users

+[DELETE] /api/users/:id - Delete a user of the given ID